boeegh/PsChat/readme.md

 I made it to use and explore ChatGPT the place, I mostly find myself: In the shell.

+The module requires OpenAI API access.
+You can get an API key from: https://platform.openai.com/signup

 ## Usage
 ```Powershell
 # get an openai api key and put it in a env variable